neherlab/pangraph/docs/src/tutorials/tutorial_3.md

     "msa": "RC00001129",  // Id assigned to the alignment.
     "divers": 0.03508771929824561,
     "ann": "SXSJVKIOIY",  // block id
-    "dupli": "no",        // whether the block is duplicated in some strains "allAnn": "SXSJVKIOIY"
+    "dupli": "no",        // whether the block is duplicated "allAnn": "SXSJVKIOIY"
 },
 ```